 In-House Design staff (comprised of the Structural, Electrical, and CADD Groups) perform difficult and technically complex work in the fields of structural/seismic design and street/highway design related to bridges, prepare plans, specifications, and estimates for bridge rehabilitation/replacement projects that enable the Division to restore bridges considered "structurally deficient," to a "very good" condition rating.
 This Unit also handles urgent Division projects, as well as special repair projects of the Bureau of Bridge Maintenance, Inspections and Operations.
-Over the last 10 years, In-House Design has completed contract documents for the following replacement/rehabilitation/demolition projects: Belt Parkway Bridge over Paerdegat Basin, 145th Street Bridge over Harlem River, Greenpoint Avenue Bridge over Newtown Creek, Bryant Avenue Bridge over Amtrak and CSXT, Henry Hudson Parkway Viaduct over Amtrak from West 72nd Street to West 82nd Street, Henry Hudson Parkway Viaduct over Amtrak from West 94th Street to West 98th Street, and the demolition of the Siah Armajani Lighthouse and Pedestrian Bridge.
-In-House Design also provided plans, working drawings, and shop drawings for in-house built projects such as the Hamilton Avenue Asphalt Plant conveyor supports, the concrete barrier at Cross Bay Boulevard from the Addabbo Bridge to East 1st Road, the pedestrian fencing at the Navy Street Pedestrian Bridge, and the bridge railing at Van Name Street Bridge.
-The Unit has also developed NYCDOT standard pedestrian fencing drawings for bridges, and manages the current Bidscope System used by the Division.
+Over the last 10 years, In-House Design has completed contract documents for the following replacement/rehabilitation/demolition projects: Belt Parkway Bridge over Paerdegat Basin, Greenpoint Avenue Bridge over Newtown Creek, Bryant Avenue Bridge over Amtrak and CSXT, Henry Hudson Parkway Viaduct over Amtrak from West 72nd Street to West 82nd Street, Henry Hudson Parkway Viaduct over Amtrak from West 94th Street to West 98th Street, the demolition of the Siah Armajani Lighthouse and Pedestrian Bridge, and the rehabilitation of the East 169th and East 180th Street Bridges over Metro North Railroad.
+In-House Design also provided plans, working drawings, and shop drawings for in-house built projects such as the concrete barrier at Cross Bay Boulevard from the Addabbo Bridge to East 1st Road, the Verrazano Bridge pedestrian/bicycle path conceptual design and cost estimates, the SANDRESM1 ESCR design concept, and the medallions on the Avenue of the Americas.
+The Unit has also developed NYCDOT standard pedestrian fencing drawings for bridges, and participated in the development of CMS software used by the Division.